aiven/devportal/docs/products/postgresql/howto/readonly-user.rst

 Restrict access to databases or tables in Aiven for PostgreSQL®
 ===============================================================

-This article shows how you can restrict access to Aiven for PostgreSQL® databases and tables by setting up read-only permissions for specific user's roles.
+You can restrict access to Aiven for PostgreSQL® databases and tables by setting up read-only permissions for specific user's roles.

 Set read-only access in a schema
 --------------------------------

 1. Modify default permissions for a user's role in a particular schema.

 .. code-block:: bash